-Awesome Music: It's Akira Ifukube on top form.
+- Awesome Music: It's Akira Ifukube in top form.
 Some of the library cues inserted for the American version aren't bad either, especially the clinic shootout track, which was rather unsuitably scored with Godzilla and Rodan's theme in the Japanese cut.

-Complete Monster: This film introduced audiences to to Godzilla's archenemy, the titular three-headed dragon, and living catastrophe, King Ghidorah.
+- Complete Monster: This was the first appearance of Godzilla's Arch-Enemy, and living catastrophe, the titular three-headed dragon King Ghidorah.
 Reveling in the destruction that he causes, King Ghidorah flies from planet to planet, exterminating life for his own entertainment.
-Having already annihilated the civilisation on Venus (Mars in the dub), King Ghidorah arrives on Earth, intent on repeating the process.
-Beaten by Earth's protectors, Godzilla, Rodan, and Mothra, King Ghidorah did not accept his defeat gracefully, and returned again and again, ravaging the Earth on behalf of the Xiliens in Invasion Of Astro Monster, the Space Hunter Nebula M aliens in Godzilla vs. Gigan, and finally the Kilaaks in Destroy All Monsters, which proved to be the Great King of Terror's last stand.
-Essentially a life-hating demigod in the form of a dragon, King Ghidorah was undoubtedly the very worst that Godzilla's Showa Era Rogues Gallery had to offer, and was responsible for the loss of millions of lives.
+Having already annihilated the civilization on Venus (Mars in the dub), King Ghidorah arrives on Earth, intent on repeating the process.
+Beaten by Earth's protectors, Godzilla, Rodan, and Mothra, King Ghidorah did not accept his defeat gracefully, and returned again and again, ravaging the Earth on behalf of the Xiliens in Invasion of Astro-Monster, the Space Hunter Nebula M aliens in Godzilla vs. Gigan, and finally the Kilaaks in Destroy All Monsters, which proved to be the Great King of Terror's last stand.
+Essentially a life-hating demigod in the form of a dragon, King Ghidorah, undoubtedly the very worst of Godzilla's Showa Era, was responsible for the loss of millions of lives.

-Subverted, as the second Ghidorah movie, Invasion Of Astro Monster, while although lacking in the grand slam monster spectacle of its predecessor, is often considered to be a better written and cohesively assembled science fiction story, plus it had the benefit of actually being released outside just the U.S. and Japan.
+- First Installment Wins: The original Ghidorah is still generally considered the best, ESPECIALLY in Japan.
+However the second Ghidorah movie, Invasion of Astro-Monster, although lacking in the grand slam monster spectacle of its predecessor, is often considered to be a better written and cohesively assembled science fiction story.
+It also had the benefit of actually being released outside of only the U.S. and Japan.

-Narm: When Ghidorah causes a rockslide that kills Malmess, he... catches a giant rock, then falls to his death.
+- Narm: When Ghidorah causes a rockslide that kills Malness, he... catches a giant rock, then falls to his death.